 Why is effort when directed at changing or confronting our desires – the stuff of the self – so often self-defeating?
 One part of the self makes battle with another part so waging an (un)civil war with no obvious victor or conclusion.
 Success in this sphere is not some innate mental “strength” but simply how we happen to stack our priorities.
 Stacked in a different way our “willpower” will magically increase or decrease.
 It may help to make these preferences explicit and write them down.

 When thinking clearly the sanest, healthiest choice truly is the easiest choice.
-It’s not stronger will we need but sharper, clearer senses and the dispassionate framework to use them.
+It’s not stronger will we need but sharper, clearer senses and the dispassionate mind-set to respond to them.